julianchurchill/text-adventure-editor/README.md

 ====

-- [FEATURE] Import button to load a model in a text file DONE - Add Item.actions() to text-adventure so we can extract all the deserialised item actions
+- [FEATURE] Import button to load a model in a text file
   - [BUG] Exit.DirectionHint deserialisation is not working
   - [BUG] Item.midSentenceCasedName() deserialisation is not working
+  - Actually replace the locations atom content in main.cljs
   - Assign a suitable x,y to each location - lay out in a simple grid to start off with
 - [FEATURE] Items have 'add item action' button [REFACTOR] - Factor out append of delete button from add-extra-fields-for-item